AbsMd/implementPIDcontroller/README.md

 # implementPIDcontroller
-Set of files to help you implement a PID controller in a control system using odeint(scipy)
+Files to help you implement a PID controller in a control system using odeint(scipy)